shruthisunnam7/CMOS_2/Read.md

 <img width="599" height="900" alt="image" src="https://github.com/user-attachments/assets/78b39a84-03e2-4560-97bd-8f2129e55125" />

-we will integrate the above equation,where limits of dV will be from 0 to Vds and limits of dx will be from 0 to L.
+Integrating the above equation with x ranging from 0 to l and V from 0 to 𝑉 from 0 to vds .
+	​
 <img width="619" height="183" alt="image" src="https://github.com/user-attachments/assets/1bc82a41-91ba-4e56-8a1c-14de16bb9c17" />

 Here, Cox, W/L, Vgs, un and Vt are the 'technology parameters', we will simulate usinf SPICE and find out the characteristics.